Quick Pickled Radish Recipe – How to Pickle Radishes

 Given the wild popularity of my recipe for pickled red onions, I wanted to bring you more easy pickled items.
 This quick pickled radish recipe might just be my new fave.
 The great thing about these pickled radishes is that you can use them pretty much anywhere you’d use a pickled onion.
 They’re similar in flavor, just a little less oniony.

-They’d be great on these vegan tacos, shrimp tacos, or on these vegetarian nachos, amongst countless other things.
+They’d be great on these vegan tacos, shrimp tacos, or on vegetarian nachos, amongst countless other things.

-If you’re reading this and thinking to yourself, “Well I don’t like radishes so this one clearly isn’t for me,” please keep reading.
+If you’re reading this and thinking to yourself, “Well, I don’t like radishes so this one clearly isn’t for me,” please keep reading.
 Pickling this root vegetable completely changes its flavor.
 The radishes lose their bitter bite and take on that perfect sweet, salty, sour pickled flavor.

 As a side note, if you think you don’t like radishes, you should also try roasting them.
 Roasted radishes taste completely different than raw radishes, too.
 They’re also a great low-carb replacement if you’re following a low-carb or keto diet and miss roasted potatoes.